Private Blind Model Averaging - Distributed, Non-interactive, and Convergent

-\denseparagraph{Hyperparameter Search} In \ppmlname, we deploy two performance-crucial hyperparameters: the regularization weight $\Lambda$ as well as the predictor radius $R$, both of which influence noise scaling.
-In the noise scaling subterm $\sfrac{c}{\Lambda}+R$, the maximal predictor radius is naturally significantly smaller than $\sfrac{c}{\Lambda}$ due to the regularization penalty.
-Thus, an imperfect $R$ resulting from a non-hyperparameter-tuned SVM does not have a large impact on the performance.
-Estimating the regularization weight for a fixed $\eps$ from public data is called hyperparameter freeness in prior work \citep{iyengar2019towards}.
-For other $\eps$ values we can fit a (linear) curve on a smaller but related public dataset (proposed by \citet{chaudhuri2011differentially}) or synthetic data (proposed by AMP-NT \citep{iyengar2019towards}) as smaller $\eps$ prefer higher regularization weights and vice versa.
+\denseparagraph{Hyperparameter Search.} In \ppmlname, we have two important hyperparameters that influence the noise scale: the regularization weight $\Lambda$ and the predictor radius $R$.
+In the noise scale subterm, $\sfrac{c}{\Lambda}+R$, the maximal predictor radius is naturally significantly smaller than $\sfrac{c}{\Lambda}$ due to the regularization penalty.
+Thus, a bad-tuned $R$ often does not have as large of a utility impact as a bad-tuned $\Lambda$.
+Estimating parameters for a fixed $\eps$ from public data is called hyperparameter freeness in prior work \citep{iyengar2019towards}.
+For the other $\eps$ values, we can estimate $\Lambda$ by fitting a (linear) curve on related public data (proposed by \citet{chaudhuri2011differentially}) or synthetic data (proposed by AMP-NT \citep{iyengar2019towards}) as smaller $\eps$ prefer a higher $\Lambda$ and vice versa.